How Lenders View Retirement Income

 AUTHOR:

-Contrary to popular belief, there is no set dollar amount you need to have to buy a home.
-Lenders are much more concerned about your ability to pay back your loan than they are about how much money you earn.
+There is no set dollar amount you need to have to buy a home — lenders are much more concerned about your ability to pay back your loan than they are about how much money you earn.
 Financial investment company Fannie Mae instructs lenders to look for borrowers with dependable and predictable income.
 While working borrowers can prove their income with a W-2, you might have a bit more trouble proving that you have a stable income if you don’t work.
-However, it’s possible to combine your sources of income and still qualify for a loan.
+However, it’s possible to combine your sources of income and still qualify for a retirement mortgage.

 Fixed Income

 As a retiree, you may have several sources you use to contribute to your overall income.
-Let’s take a look at how lenders view each of them.
+Lenders have unique viewpoints on different types of fixed income.

-- Social Security: If you worked during your younger years, you probably receive regular income from Social Security.
-Lenders view these payments as your primary source of income during retirement.
-They also don’t put an expiration date on Social Security funds as long as you’re drawing them from your own personal work record.
+- Social Security: Lenders view these payments as your primary source of income during retirement.
+They don’t put an expiration date on Social Security funds as long as you’re drawing them from your own personal work record.

 - Pension: Lenders also consider income from government or corporate pension to be regular and consistent.
 You don’t need to prove that your pension income will continue if you include it in your application.

-- Spousal Or Survivor’s Benefits: Mortgage lenders consider spousal support or survivor’s benefits as limited sources of income.
-This is because these payments will eventually run out.
-If you want to count your spousal or survivor’s benefits in your income when you apply for a loan, you must prove that you’ll receive payments for at least 3 years.
+- Spousal or survivor’s benefits: Mortgage lenders consider spousal support or survivor’s benefits as limited sources of income because these payments will eventually run out.
+Lenders therefore require proof that you’ll receive payments for at least 3 years.

-- Retirement Accounts: If you draw money from a 401(k), Roth IRA, traditional IRA or another retirement account, you can use this income to qualify for a loan.
-You must prove that your payments will continue for at least 3 years beyond the date of your mortgage.
-Most lenders will only consider 70% of the value of these accounts because they contain volatile assets that can suddenly drop in price.
+- Retirement accounts: You can use income from a 401(k), Roth IRA or another retirement account to qualify for a loan by proving that payments will continue for at least 3 years past the mortgage date.
+Most lenders will only regard 70% of the account’s value due to market volatility.

-- Income From Investments: Any income you receive from rental properties or dividend- or interest-producing assets can go toward your qualification for a loan.
-Lenders don’t require you to prove that this income will continue because you own the asset indefinitely.
-The only exception is if you draw income from an asset that diminishes over time.
+- Income from investments: Any income you receive from dividend- or interest-producing assets can support loan qualification.
+You don’t have to prove this income will continue unless you draw income from an asset that diminishes over time.

 One issue that many individuals run into when they decide to buy a home is that they have most of their money tied up in assets.
-Of course, you can sell off some of your assets to put a larger down payment on your home purchase.
-However, you can also consider a securities-backed loan.
+While you can sell off some of your assets to put a larger down payment on your home purchase, you can also consider a securities-backed loan.
 Your assets back these loans and give your lender the right to your stocks, bonds and property if you fail to repay.
 Like retirement accounts, lenders may only consider up to 70% of the value of assets that can quickly fluctuate in value.

 Once you retire, you don’t have access to the full income you earned when you were working.
 This makes you a riskier candidate for a mortgage loan.
 Your lender might look particularly closely at your debt-to-income ratio when you apply for a loan after retirement.